grantjoy/code-challenges/stack_machine/README.md

  `*`        | perform multiplication |
             |                        | 76

 The machine will return `76` as the result as it is the topmost element of its stack at completion.
-If there was a problem with the input string, the machine would return `-1`.
+If there was a problem with the input string, the machine would print `-1` and move on to the next line.

 For example, given `13+62*7+*` the function should return `76`, as explained in the example above.
 Given `11++` the function should return `-1`.